thavlik/vpn-operator/README.md

     # the process of regularly verifying the credentials are valid.
     # Note that verification will create a Mask in order to reserve
     # a slot with the Provider.
 Verification will be delayed until
-    # a slot is reserved as to avoid exceeding the connection limit.
+    # the slot is reserved, as to not exceed `maxSlots` connections.
     interval: 24h

     # The following enables customization of the verification Pod